Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 The accelerometer measures changes in the velocity of a device.
 It is a combination of gravity and linear acceleration components.
 The accelerometer measures the device's accelerometer vector in 3 axes relative to its body frame.

 An acceleration of 1g always exists on the axis aligned to Earth's gravity.
 If the device is at rest, the sensor data reads 1g (the gravity offset) on one of the device axes and tells you which device axis is aligned to the direction of gravity.
-A falling device which has reached terminal velocity ideally shows the accelerometer value of 0 on all axes.
+A falling device that has reached terminal velocity ideally shows the accelerometer value of 0 on all axes.
 The change in the effect of Earth's gravity is observed on the 3 device axes by rotating the device along any of the 3 axes.

 The linear acceleration components which correspond to the measure of the linear motion subjected on the device can be obtained by removing the gravity components from the accelerometer data.